aar0m/weight-tracker/README.md

 For convenience, all calorie and weight sheets are stored in the `/tracker-sheets` directory.

 ## v1.4.0 Calorie Update
-- Moved formatting, calorie, and weight functions to dedicated python files
+- Moved formatting, calorie, and weight functions to dedicated Python files
-- Changed naming conventions for calorie and weight functions as a result
 - Moved yearly calorie `.csv` files into months under a year directory
+- Updated naming conventions for calorie and weight functions as a result
-- Added exception handling for `IndexError` when getting logging food
+- Fixed exception handling for `IndexError` when getting logging food
 - Added month separators when listing yearly food log
 - Added feature to view total calories and protein consumed on the day (`cal.summToday()`)
 - Added feature to view total and average calories and protein consumed over a week (`cal.summWeek()`)